Andruw Jones: Career summary

-As at end of the 2012 season, Jones owned a career .254 average, with 434 home runs, and 1,289 runs batted in.
-He currently ranks at 40 on the career home run list.
-However, Jones' weakness has been hitting against the breaking ball and hitting for good average.
-Only once in his career has Jones batted .300 or better (he batted .303 in 2000), and since 2007 – the year he turned 30 – he has hit just .214.
+Jones ended his career with a .254/.337/.486 slash line, along with 434 home runs and 1,289 runs batted in.
+His home run total was tied for 40th on the all-time home run list when he ended his career.
+However, Jones' weakness was hitting against breaking balls and hitting for good average.
+Only once in his career did Jones bat .300 or better (he batted .303 in 2000), and he hit just .214 in the final six seasons of his career.

 Jones was also known for his speed early in his career.
 In fact, his speed earned him the last playoff spot on the Braves' roster in 1996.
-Jones stole 20+ bases from 1997 to 2000.
+Jones stole 20 or more bases from 1997 to 2000.
 However, his speed declined as he hit for more power.
-Jones has not stolen at least 10 bases since he stole 11 in 2001.
+Jones never stole 10 bases after he stole 11 in 2001.
 This could also be attributed to a noticeable weight gain.

-Jones also owned the lowest batting average (since broken by Jose Bautista in 2010), slugging percentage, on-base percentage, and runs scored in a season for a hitter that belted 50+ home runs in a season.
-Jones hit 51 in 2005 but batted just .263, with a .575 slugging, .347 on base, and 95 runs scored.
+Jones also owned the lowest batting average (since broken by Jose Bautista in 2010), slugging percentage, on-base percentage (OBP), and runs scored in a season for a hitter that belted 50+ home runs in a season.
+Jones hit 51 in 2005 but batted just .263, with a .575 slugging percentage, .347 OBP, and 95 runs scored.

 From 1998 to 2007, Jones won 10 consecutive Gold Gloves.
 His 10 Gold Gloves for an outfielder ranks him in a tie for third (behind Willie Mays and Roberto Clemente each with 12) with Al Kaline, Ichiro Suzuki, and Ken Griffey Jr. for most Gold Gloves won by an outfielder.
-Jones is also one of five center fielders to record at least 400 putouts in a season six times.
-The others are Willie Mays, Richie Ashburn, Kirby Puckett, and Max Carey.
+Jones is also one of five center fielders to record at least 400 putouts in a season six times; the others are Willie Mays, Richie Ashburn, Kirby Puckett, and Max Carey.
+Jones has been ranked by Fangraphs as the most valuable defensive outfielder in baseball history.

 International career

-Being born in Curaçao allowed Jones to be eligible for the Netherlands national baseball team during their participation in the inaugural World Baseball Classic in 2006.
-Jones would later join the team again for the 2013 World Baseball Classic.
+Being born in Curaçao, then part of the Netherlands Antilles, Jones represented the Netherlands national baseball team in international competition.
+During the inaugural World Baseball Classic (WBC) in 2006, Jones went hitless in six at-bats, with two walks and two strikeouts.
+Jones returned to the team for the 2013 WBC.
+His 2013 was much more successful, as he slashed .333/.441/.370 with nine hits and five walks, leading the team in OBP.

-Two years later, in 2015, Jones was selected to play with the National Dutch team as a first baseman for the 2015 Premier 12.
-He later announced that those were his final games as a player.
+Two years later, in 2015, Jones was selected to play with the national team as a first baseman for the 2015 Premier12.
+Over five games, he hit .250, with four hits and two RBI.
+Jones later announced that those were his final games as a player.

+Jones was named the manager of Team Netherlands for the 2026 World Baseball Classic, which will take place in Miami in March 2026.